1. Understand the question

 What are you being asked to do?
 How are you being asked to present it?
 Assignments come in all shapes and sizes.
 The understanding assignment questions worksheet of the Skills for Learning website explains further.
 If you don’t understand anything ask your lecturer for clarification now, rather than two days before the deadline.

 2. Plan your time

 How much time have you got?
 What else do you have to do?
 Use the assignment calculator to plan your study Think about the amount of time you'll need at the hand-in deadline.
-Do you need to print it out?
-Make sure you have enough credit on your student card.
-Or if you need to meet an online submission deadline, check that you understand how to do it via Turnitin.
+Most of your assignments will be submitted online so check that you understand how to do this via Turnitin.

 3. Think about what do you already know about the topic